The storage_option strategy

 Operations that manipulate optional tokens

-The operations below are equivalent to the above versions whenever opt_tok == Some(tok)
+The operations below are equivalent to the above versions whenever opt_tok == Some(tok),

-and they are all no-ops when opt_tok == None
+and they are all no-ops when opt_tok == None.

-To deposit an Option<Tok>
+To deposit opt_tok: Option<Tok>:

 deposit field += (opt_tok);

-To withdraw an Option<Tok>
+To withdraw opt_tok: Option<Tok>:

 remove field -= (opt_tok);

-To obtain an &Option<Tok>
+To obtain opt_tok: &Option<Tok>:

 guard field >= (opt_v);